shrikeh/ansible-virtualenv/README.md

 ## Workaround for Mac users on bash < 4

 Apple have an ancient version of bash as default on Macbooks (3.5, IIRC).
-Ideally, if you have [brew][homebrew] (and you should), then I would recommend installing the superior version of bash from there.
+Ideally, if you have [homebrew][brew] (and you should), then I would recommend installing the superior version of bash from there.

 If this isn't an option, then download the file and source it directly.